pommes-public/pommesinvest/docs/model/formulation.rst

 All constraints formulations can be found in the `oemof.solph documentation <https://oemof-solph.readthedocs.io/en/latest/reference/oemof.solph.html>`_ since ``pommesinvest`` makes use of this module.
-The prevalent breakdown of the mathematical model formulation focuses on the sets, parameters, variables, target function and constraints actually applied within ``pommesinvest``.
+The breakdown of the mathematical model formulation at hand focuses on the sets, parameters, variables, target function and constraints actually applied within ``pommesinvest``.

 Nomenclature